Update to Policies and Procedures

 Allecia Vermillion, Editor in Chief, Seattle Met Magazine

 Nominee Selection and Judging

-The Restaurant and Chef Awards Committee produces a ballot with approximately 20 semifinalists in each category.
-This ballot is distributed online to a voting body of over 300 previous James Beard Restaurant & Chef Award winners; 250 panelists divided evenly among 10 regions (see below); and 17 members of the Restaurant and Chef Award subcommittee.
-All votes count equally and are tabulated by the independent accounting firm Lutz & Carr.
-The 5 semifinalists with the highest number of votes become the nominees.
+Taking into consideration the public and regional panelists’ recommendations, the Restaurant and Chef Awards Committee produces a ballot with approximately 20 semifinalists in each category.
+These semifinalists are announced in late February.
+This ballot is distributed online to a voting body comprised of over 300 previous James Beard Restaurant & Chef Award winners; over 250 panelists divided evenly among the award regions; and the 18 members of the Restaurant and Chef Award subcommittee.
+All votes count equally and are tabulated by the independent accounting firm.
+The five semifinalists with the highest number of votes become the nominees.